Design Tools Are Unresponsive

 By contrast, even though we describe the web using terminology that was invented for print, it is in fact dynamic.
 The web is built on code that allows it to respond to myriad and ever-changing viewports, screen sizes, and devices.

-If you go to a website and you horizontally resize your browser window, it's highly likely that the content will adjust to fit the size of your window.
+If you go to a website and you horizontally resize your browser window, it's highly likely that the content will magically adjust itself to fit the size of your window.
 Go ahead, try it here.
 You can make the window any width, and the content will always adjust to fit.

 That is responsive design; a single view responsive down to the pixel, rather than being limited to a predetermined set of sizes or breakpoints.
+No matter the size of the viewport, the content just fits.

-There are three obvious issues with that approach.
-First, we're turning our design problem into an engineering problem by forcing the engineer to fill in the blanks themself between each of the mock ups.
+First, we're turning our design problem into an engineering problem by forcing the engineer to fill in the blanks between each of our mock ups.

 Designing For The Medium Top